 As things come to me, I may grab my notebook to write a scene or a post-it to capture a sentence, a question, or any other random thought.
 These sticky notes make their way to my desk where they reside until I’ve catalogued them into Readwise.
 I can then tag, search, and access ideas, quotes, & thoughts to use in my writing.

-Small improvements I am making to my reading and writing process is:
+Minor improvements I am making to my reading and writing process are:

 - introduction of index cards,